mozillascience/learning/README.md

 * Study Groups
 * General Curious Audiences

-Our 2016 Learning Resources Roadmap [is here] (https://github.com/mozillascience/learning/blob/master/plan/Roadmap.md).

-For each learning resource we create, we must specify in advance:
+Stuff we think about while creating resources:

+* the audience or target user
 * the goal/need it meets
-* the audience or target user
 * the format/mode of delivery
+* how we can involve our community in creating resources
-* how it will be tested
+* how the resource will be tested
-* how it will be revised
+* how the resource revised/iterated on
-* how it will be reused and shared widely
+* how the resource can reused and shared widely

-The Curriculum Design Brief <need link here> is completed before any project begins and captures all this information.